UFOPOLI/csc-user-guide/docs/apps/bowtie2.md

 # Bowtie2

-Bowtie is an ultrafast, memory-efficient short read aligner.
+Bowtie2 is an ultrafast, memory-efficient short read aligner.
 It aligns short DNA sequences (reads) to the human genome at a rate of over 25 million 35-bp reads per hour.
-Bowtie indexes the genome with a Burrows-Wheeler index to keep its memory footprint small: typically about 2.2 GB for the human genome (2.9 GB for paired-end).
+Bowtie2 indexes the genome with a Burrows-Wheeler index to keep its memory footprint small: typically about 2.2 GB for the human genome (2.9 GB for paired-end).